lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 ========================================

-LAMMPS chooses to use the "stdio" library of the standard C library for reading from and writing to files and console instead of "iostreams" that were introduced with C++.
+LAMMPS chooses to use the "stdio" library of the standard C library for reading from and writing to files and console instead of C++ "iostreams".
 This is mainly motivated by the better performance, better control over formatting, and less effort to achieve specific formatting.

 Since mixing "stdio" and "iostreams" can lead to unexpected behavior using the latter is strongly discouraged.
 Also output to the screen should not